 Local impact

 At home in Australia, the Washington Accord had a positive and profound impact on local engineering programs.
 Australian university programs were now required to align with international benchmarks in order to be recognised.
-In 2018-19, the Australian Council of Engineering Deans reported that more than 7000 domestic students received degrees recognised by the Washington Accord.
+In the latest Department of Education data from 2023, the highest number of domestic students on record commenced an engineering degree.

 Additionally, the accord has driven Australian institutions to continuously evaluate and improve their engineering curricula.
 This cycle of improvement has ensured Australian engineering graduates are well-prepared to excel in a competitive global workplace.